-Proper watering of woody ornamentals is probably the most important aspect of plant growth, beauty, and health.
-For more information on water management, see Chapter 6

-1. Water requirement-The amount of water needed by a woody plant is determined by species, size, air temperature, air humidity, light intensity, and wind movement over the leaves.
-A hot, sunny, dry, windy day adds up to a lot of water for a large tree.
+Proper watering of woody landscape plants is probably the most important factor to promote plant growth, beauty, and health.
+For more information on water management, see chapter 7.
+The amount of water used by a woody plant is determined by species, size, air temperature, relative humidity, wind, and light intensity.
+A hot, sunny, dry, windy day can cause a lot of water to be transpired by a large tree.
 Many sites in Idaho have just such conditions.